tborychowski/bins/README.md

 # bins

-cross-platform bin manager; list bins, empty bins and move files to bins!
+cross-platform bin manager; list and empty all your bins!